Pointed Hopf Algebras with classical Weyl Groups: Appendix

 \section{Appendix}

 In this Appendix the conjugacy classes of Weyl groups of types $B_n$ and $D_n$ are found.
-They were obtained in \cite [Page 25-26]{Ca72}.
-Here for completeness we give a detailed proof of the results by using semi-direct products, while in \cite {Ca72} admissible diagrams were used.
+They were obtained in \cite {Ca72} (Pages 25-26).
+Here for completeness we give proof of the results by using semi-direct products, while in \cite {Ca72} admissible diagrams were used.